Top off the fuel tank if possible

-Avoid starting the machines in extreme cold weather.
-Find a time when temperature is above freezing to start the machine, and fully warm hydraulics after the engine comes to operating temperature.
+Avoid starting the machines in extremely cold weather.
+Find a time when the temperature is above freezing to start the machine, and fully warm hydraulics after the engine comes to operating temperature.

 Do not try to break crawler type machines from a badly frozen situation.

 The result can be powertrain damage.